 - Active parental and community involvement

-- A broad range of extra-curricular activities
+- A broad range of after-school clubs and activities

-Principles of a West London Free School Lesson
+7 Principles of a West London Free School Lesson